khair-group/msd_vac_calc_2d_fft/README.md

 should produce the following files as output:

-msd_tot_from_fft.dat
-msd_xx_from_fft.dat
-msd_xy_from_fft.dat
-msd_yy_from_fft.dat
+vac_from_fft.dat

-Running the MATLAB code "plot_msd.m" produces a plot of the analytical MSD result of a Peruani-Morelli disk, and compares it with the numerically computed result stored in "msd_tot_from_fft.dat"
+Running the MATLAB code "plot_vac.m" produces a plot of the analytical MSD result of a Peruani-Morelli disk [Phys.
+Rev. Lett., 2007, Vol. 99, 010602], and compares it with the numerically computed result stored in "vac_from_fft.dat"